openstack/swift/doc/source/cors.rst

     An OPTIONS request to a symlink object will respond with the options for the symlink only, the request will not be redirected to the target object.
-    Therefore, if the symlink's target object is in another container with cors settings, the response will not reflect the settings.
+    Therefore, if the symlink's target object is in another container with CORS settings, the response will not reflect the settings.

 -----------------